• Skip to main content

 Adult Day Care

-The Adult Day Care program provides caregiver respite, offering day services that include supervision, meals, social activities, medication administration, and more to seniors diagnosed with dementia.
+The Adult Day Center program provides caregiver respite, offering day services that include supervision, meals, social activities, medication administration, and more to seniors diagnosed with dementia.
 Marion County Council on Aging works in collaboration with Kingston, 740-389-2311.

 Information & Referral